If it was possible to reincarnate as an ecommerce platform, I’d like to come back as WooCommerce.

-Bottom Line: While there are certainly instances where the simplicity of Ecwid is preferable, I personally much prefer going with WooCommerce here as the more robust overall platform for selling (but that’s only because I KNOW the WordPress universe).
+Bottom Line: If you have not used WordPress, this is where the simplicity of Ecwid is preferable, I personally much prefer going with WooCommerce here as the more robust overall platform for selling (but that’s only because I KNOW the WordPress universe).

 Here are some related articles you may be interested in: